SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/03.Numbers-1-to-20-01.png)

-Inside the file write 20 **`print()`** commands, each on a separate line, in order to print the numbers from 1 to 20 one after another.
+Inside the file write 20 **`print()`** commands, each on a separate line, to print the numbers from 1 to 20 one after another.
 Some of you may be wondering if there is a more clever way.
 Don't worry, there is, but we will mention it later on.

 ![](/assets/chapter-1-images/03.Numbers-1-to-20-02.png)